tigard-tools/tigard/README.md

 To accomodate both I2C and SWD, the DI and DO lines are combined through resistor R16.
 This is required for SWD and acceptable for I2C.
 For the best I2C performace **with the tradeoff of breaking SWD functionality**, bridge the HACK solder jumper on the bottom.
 This will bypass resistor R16, shorting DI and DO when the MODE switch is set to SWD/I2C.

 Many I2C targets already have pullup resistors.
 In addition, all of Tigard's I/O pins have a weak 100K ohm pullup.
 In testing, this has been sufficient for both in-circuit and external use of most I2C devices.
-If you need stronger pullups on I2C, you can temporarily add them by pulling up MOSI and SCK on the SPI header, or TCK and TDI on the JTAG header.
+If you need stronger pullups on I2C, you can temporarily add them by pulling up COPI and SCK on the SPI header, or TCK and TDI on the JTAG header.

 #### Software: